cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image041.jpg)

 ---
 Go to specified frame.
-Press ``~`` to highlight element.
+Press ``~`` to focus on the element element.

 ![](static/documentation/images/image060.jpg)

 ---
 **Open Menu** button

 It is the main menu of the annotation tool.
-It can be used to download, upload and remove annotation.
+It can be used to download, upload and remove annotations.

 ![](static/documentation/images/image051.jpg)